chongminggao/CIRS-codes/README.md

 ---
 ## Installation

-1. Clone this git repository and change directory to this repository:
+1. Clone this git repository and change the directory to this repository:

 	```bash
 	git clone git@github.com:chongminggao/CIRS-codes.git